ryanmcandrew/rypy-doctools/tutorial-writer/readme.md

 ==================
 # Table of Contents

-Other than this statement, this document was automatically generated from requests sent to openai based on src/instructions.json
+Other than this section, this document was automatically generated from requests sent to openai based on src/instructions.json.
+This program took about 20 seconds per defined subject to instruct chatgpt to write about.
+With what you can see below, it took a good deal of time to for the program to finish (about 30 minutes and then give some more).

 ## Fundamentals Of Python
 --------------------